josanua/WP-Link-Shortener/README.md

 - Done - Display a table listing all short links with their corresponding click counts below the form.

 #### 2. Short Link Redirection & Tracking
-- - Redirect users to the original URL upon clicking a short link.
+- Done - Redirect users to the original URL upon clicking a short link.
 - Track the total number of clicks for each short link.

 ### Optional Features